galiya/ML-Tutorial-Codemash2019/Lab2/Lab2 Supervised learning.md

 1. When you looked at the initial census dataset, with 13 columns, which top 5 would you select that could predict whether a person is earning over or below $50K?

-Many of the supervised algorithms in scikit-learn library have **_feature_importance** attribute available to access ranks given to each of the features for a given predictive model
+Many of the supervised algorithms in scikit-learn library have the **_feature_importance** attribute available to access ranks given to each of the features for a given predictive model

 2. Print the features' importance values based on your model and compare results with your intuitive answer above